atcs-wang/inventory-example/README.md

 A convenient "reset" script is is in `tools/reset_table.sql`.
 To run it, the `mysql` module is invoked in `tools/initdb.ts`, a stand-alone script.
 The package.json is updated to run the script on `npm run initdb`

+# Using the database
-Lastly, we set up a easy-to-use module for database queries in `src.db/db.ts`, which sets up a connection pool and exports both a standard query method (callback style) and a promisified query method.
+We set up an easy-to-use module for database queries in `src.db/db.ts`, which sets up a connection pool and exports both a standard query method in callback style (queryCallback) and a promisified query method (queryPromise).

+We can use these to make simple queries